 Price: Free but register in advance.
 Maximum two adult tickets for groups.

 Easter Adventure Quest at Eltham Palace and Gardens

-Eltham Palace and Gardens are hosting and egg-cellent adventure quest this Easter break.
+Eltham Palace and Gardens are hosting and egg-cellent adventure quest this Easter in London.
 Explore the grounds for clues and challenges, take part in traditional Easter games such as egg rolling, keep and eye out for Easter eggs and receive an Easter treat at the end!

 Nature trails are always fun, especially if there’s chocolate at the end of them!
 This Easter holiday National Trust property Ham House is hosting a trail where children can discover the pretty gardens and be rewarded with an Easter treat at the end.

-Forget the traditional Easter egg hunt this holiday and head to the London Wetland Centre for their Easter Duck Trail.
-The Centre are inviting all young detectives to follow their Easter trail, crack the clues and find the bright yellow ducks hiding around the wetlands.
+Forget the traditional Easter egg hunt this holiday and head to the London Wetland Centre and become a Duck Detective.
+Follow the Easter trail, crack the clues and get closer than ever to nature.
 Pick up a trail card at admissions and see if you can “quack the case”.

-Easter egg Adventure at Osterley Park and House
+Easter Egg Hunt at Osterley Park and House

-Follow the trail and find nature-inspired activities for the whole family this Easter at Osterley Park and House.
-The trail takes place between April 14 – 18 and promises some fun in the Great Outdoors AND chocolate at the end!
+Follow the trail and find poetry-themed, nature-inspired activities for the whole family this Easter at Osterley Park and House.
+The trail takes place between April 1 – 16 and promises some fun in the Great Outdoors AND chocolate at the end!